ellado-fbit/express-middleware/README.md

 The token to verify is extracted from (two options):

-* The `Authorization` header as a bearer token ( `Authorization: Bearer AbCdEf123456` ),
+- The `Authorization` header as a bearer token ( `Authorization: Bearer AbCdEf123456` ),
-* or through a `token` query parameter passed to the endpoint ( `http://...?token=AbCdEf123456` ).
+- or through a `token` query parameter passed to the endpoint ( `http://...?token=AbCdEf123456` ).

-If the token is verified, then:

-* The `isTokenVerified` property is set to `true` on the request,
-* the decoded token payload is also available on the request via the `tokenPayload` property,
-* the control is passed to the next middleware
+If the token is verified, then the decoded token payload is available on the request via the `tokenPayload` property, and the control is passed to the next middleware.

-If the token is invalid, then:

-* The property `isTokenVerified` is set to `false`,
-* the control is passed to the next middleware to manage the authentication error.

 ### Parameters

-* `secret`: (*required*) is a string, buffer, or object containing either the secret for HMAC algorithms or the PEM encoded private key for RSA and ECDSA, as described in [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken).
+- `secret`: (*required*) is a string, buffer, or object containing either the secret for HMAC algorithms or the PEM encoded private key for RSA and ECDSA, as described in [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken).

 ### Usage